fishmingyu/HyperGef/README.md

-## HyperGNNSys
+## HyperGef

-This is a repo demo for a novel system for hyper graph nerual network.
-Here we focus on accelerating HGNNConv, a classic model for hypergraph GNN.
+This is a repo of Mlsys'23 paper[to apppear] HyperGef, a novel system of designing efficient fusion kernel for Hypergraph Nerual Network.
+Here we focus on accelerating [HGNNConv](https://ojs.aaai.org/index.php/AAAI/article/view/4235) and [UniGNNConv](https://arxiv.org/abs/2105.00956), which are classic models of hypergraph GNN.
-By kernel fusion and workload balance, our backend can bring significant speedup compared to SpMM backend.
+By kernel fusion and workload balance, our backend can bring significant speedup compared to previous SpMM backend.
+We compare our implementation to the cuSPARSE baseline in the kernel setting, and compare to the PyG and DGL framework in the end2end setting.

 ### Requirement
 ```